apache/shenyu-website/blog/SPI-SourceCode-Analysis-SPI.md

 }
 ```

-Processing with the chain of method 'getExtensionClassesEntity - > loadExtensionClass - > loadDirectory - > loadResources - > LoadClass',it with create a mapping of 'alias' to 'implementation class information' for subsequent instantiations, as shown in the 'getJoin()' method:
+Processing with the chain of method 'getExtensionClassesEntity - > loadExtensionClass - > loadDirectory - > loadResources - > LoadClass',it will create a mapping of 'alias' to 'implementation class information' for subsequent instantiations, as shown in the 'getJoin()' method:

 ```java
 // 基于别名获取实现类实例